alexewerlof/micromustache/README.md

 * Supports the following value types: string, number, boolean, function.
   If the value is a function, it'll be called with the name of the variable as its parameter and the resulting value will be used.
 * The render(), to_html and compile() functions are supported from Mustache.js
+* It's just one function.
+You can drop it into your code or paste it as an AMD module

 #Not included